Paper Bag Side Table

-It involved this amazing paper bag that I had kept from our wedding back in April of this year.
-I just knew it would come in handy one day and the graphics on it are right up my ally!
-It actually is a Typo bag!!
+It involved this amazing paper bag that we had kept from our wedding back in April of this year.
+I just knew it would come in handy one day and the graphics on it are right up my ally.
+It came from Typo!!

-Then using my sander I distressed the table from top to bottom focusing on the edges as the contrast between the timber coming through against the black really made the piece POP!
+Sanding time Step 3 – Using your sander and 120 grit sandpaper distress the table from top to bottom focusing on the edges as the contrast between the timber coming through against the black really made the piece POP!

-On the lower shelf I cut out a Bingo Card and used the same technique as the table top to apply.
+All most there Step 8– On the lower shelf cut out a Bingo Card and apply using the same technique as the table top to apply to the shelf.